gillkyle/zuji/README.md

 # Zuji

-A lightweight number formatting utility built on top of d3-format.
+A lightweight number formatting utility built on top of `Intl.NumberFormat`.

 ## Installation